berachain/docs/apps/core/content/developers/contracts/berachef.md

 ### setOperator

-Sets an address that can set reward allocations on a validator's behalf.
+Sets an address that can set cutting boards on a validator's behalf.

 ```solidity
 function setOperator(address operatorAddress) external;